Why Are Nurses Important? 7 Ways Nurses Change Lives

 5. Nurses Support and Advocate for Patients

-Nurses have a passion for their patients.
-After spending many hours with their patients, nurses get to know them on a personal level.
-Because of the strong connection that forms with patients, nurses are the ones who go to bat for them.
-Nurses advocate for better tests, better care and better treatments.
+Nurses have passion for the care they provide to their patients.
+After spending many hours with patients, nurses get to know them on a personal level.
+Because of the strong interpersonal connection that forms with patients, nurses are the ones who can best advocate for better tests, better care and better treatments.
 They go the extra mile for their patients every day.

 One place you can observe the support of nurses is in obstetrics.
 On the labor and delivery floor, nurses become invested in their patients after hours of helping them go through labor.
 Thus, they become protective of these new moms, looking out for them and ensuring they get the best care every step of the way.